 While AI adoption is high in digitized sectors — with high tech and telecommunications leading the way, according to a recent McKinsey report — the lack of understanding of business intelligence versus advanced analytics is another gap to fill.
 As for what business intelligence is in relation to data analytics, the dividing line is not always clearly defined, as they are interconnected in determining business strategy.
 Using data analytics in business strategy is no crystal ball, but with the right technology, business intelligence and data analytics professionals can predict where improvements can be made and enact strategies to take advantage of those opportunities.

 Talent plays a central role in filling these gaps.
-The online Master of Business Administration at Ohio University equips students with valuable skills in data analysis for decision-making, prescriptive analytics, and predictive analytics to prepare them for leadership roles in this growing field.
+The Online Master of Business Analytics at Ohio University equips students with valuable skills in data analysis for decision-making, prescriptive analytics, and predictive analytics to prepare them for leadership roles in this growing field.

 Data Analysis for Decision-Making